PN079 - Trading Standards Privacy Notice

 Your data is shared internally only with the appropriate staff where it is necessary for the performance of their roles.

-Your data may also be shared externally with organisations for prevention and detection of crime, to safeguard vulnerable persons, or to assist official audits or investigations.
+Your data may also be shared externally with organisations for prevention and detection of crime, enforcement or legal action, to safeguard vulnerable persons, or to assist official audits or investigations.
 These may include, but not be limited to:

 - UK Visas and Immigration